BCH-RC/scDown/README.md

 ### 3 Citation
 Sun, L.; Ma, Q.; Cai, C.; Labaf, M.; Jain, A.; Dias, C.; Rockowitz, S.; Sliz, P. scDown: A Pipeline for Single-Cell RNA-Seq Downstream Analysis.
 Int.
 J. Mol.
 Sci.
 2025, 26, 5297. https://doi.org/10.3390/ijms26115297
 ### 4 Contact
-Please create an issue under our repository by clicking the issue tab, we will try to address it.
+Please submit an issue via our GitHub repository by clicking the 'Issues' tab.
+We'll do our best to address it promptly.